-Be warned: Those new National Organization for Marriage anti-GLBT “actor auditions” videos posted are gone.
-NOM noticed that its evil ruse had been exposed and demanded that Rachel Maddow clip that included the audition tapes is gone.
-NOM’s reason: copyright infringment.take them down.
-Even a clip of a recent
+Be warned: Those new National Organization for Marriage anti-GLBT "actor auditions” videos posted are gone.
+NOM noticed that its evil ruse had been exposed and demanded that YouTube take them down.
+Even a clip of a recent MSNBCRachel Maddow clip that included the audition tapes is gone.
+NOM’s reason: copyright infringment.

 YouTube has to develop a bigger pair of stones.The fact that a national organization is working to deny equality under law to millions of certain citizens makes the story newsworthy and showing at least excerpts is fair use under law.

 Why are people so afraid of the anti-equality crowd?
 It’s so clear that the organized fundies are the ones to fear.
 NOM was willing to lie, manipulate, and terrify the ignorant segment of the public, low-infotypes who can be compelled en masse to do what is right for their brand of Christianity, but wrong for anyone who really believes in basic American ideals.
 The tactic is cynical, selfish, immoral, and destructive.
 And it works: Remember Proposition 8?